-Running since 2015, the South African Citizens Survey is our monthly continuous tracking study that has been designed to stay in touch with current events in South Africa and the day-to-day reality experienced by citizens.
+Running since 2015, the South African Citizens Survey is a tracking study that is designed to stay in touch with current events in South Africa and the day-to-day realities experienced by citizens.

 Data is collated from face-to-face interviews with a nationally-representative sample of 1,300 respondents per month on a variety of topics that map attitudes and opinions in the country across politics, economics, social issues, food security, and more.